 AI offers boundless opportunities, but it takes tons of time, effort, resources, and of course, money.
 Research, setting up, testing, and commissioning all takes time and funding.
 Companies also have to negotiate steep learning curves for the implementers as well as end-users.
 The process of maintenance is also complex and time-consuming.

-Automating Customer Service
+Automating Customer Service with AI

 Chatbots are commonly used for customer service in organizations nowadays.
 While they do work in nearly the same manner as humans, they can goof up when confronted with issues they are not programmed to deal with.
 Also, the lack of emotional intelligence or familiarity of nuances in language can lead to awkward situations while serving consumers.